NatalieCheong/Multi-Agent-Entertainment-Intelligence-Platform/README.md

 ## 🤝 Contributing

-We welcome contributions to the Multi-Agent Entertainment Intelligence Platform!
+Welcome contributions to the Multi-Agent Entertainment Intelligence Platform!
 This project represents cutting-edge work in Multi-Agent systems and MCP protocol implementation.

 ### Development Process